aakshintala/cpplox/README.md

 # Cpp-lox

-C++ implementation of the lox programming language described in Bob Nystrom's book, [Crafting Interpreters](http://www.craftinginterpreters.com/).
+C++ implementation of the Tree-Walk Interpreter for the lox programming language described in Part II of Bob Nystrom's book, [Crafting Interpreters](http://www.craftinginterpreters.com/).

 ## Lox